flauted/TF-DNC/README.md

 * The DNC documentation covers usage.
 The memory documentation covers most of the implementation.
 * The documentation aims to serve as a companion/explainer for the Graves paper.
 Formulae are replicated in LaTeX, then implementation is discussed.

-The goals of this repo are as follows: Provide an example of a DNC with a **Convolutional** Neural Network as controller, discuss the math behind the DNC model, implement the DNC as a TensorFlow RNN object while being accessible for those who are not familiar with the RNN API, offer OOP code without relying on attributes to pass arguments, provide a **TensorBoard** graph, incorporate **softmax addressing** and the original implementation, and provide a **stateful** option.
+The goals of this repo are as follows: Provide an example of a DNC with a **Convolutional** Neural Network as controller, discuss the math behind the DNC model, implement the DNC as a TensorFlow RNN object while being accessible for those who are not familiar with the RNN API, offer OOP code without relying on attributes to pass arguments, provide a **TensorBoard** graph, incorporate **softmax addressing** and the original implementation, include **multiple write heads** and discussion, and provide a **stateful** option.

 ## Implementation and Tasks
 We inherit from the TensorFlow RNN class as suggested in [5].
 This allows flexibility and built-in parallelization.
 The model code is divided between the DNC class and the `Memory` class, which inherits from `DNC`.
 State variables are passed in an `AccessState` named-tuple defined in `memory.py`.
 This mechanism is similar to the one used in the original code [3].
 From [1] and [2], we borrow the idea of updating the usage with a weighted softmax.
 The user chooses original implementation or softmax as a parameter to `DNC.__init__()`.
 Additionally, we create a stateful implementation option within the task training.
+We use the multiple write heads that are implemented and discussed originally in the DeepMind source code [3].

 As for tasks, we notice that few public models use convolutional layers for image tasks.
 We have implemented a convolutional DNC.
 It takes a sequence of images and is tasked with replicating one hot image classification.
 It is similar to the standard copy task in [3], [6], and [7], but with the added challenge of recognizing MNIST digits.
 (As of now, this assumes a local download of MNIST training images and labels.)